AG-Systems/machinelearning/notes.md

 knn

+Pros: Simple, and flexible
-bad against with many points and with outliners
+Cons: Bad against with many points, speed, and with outliners